isomerpages/sportsg-sportcares/_initiatives/Coaching Opportunities.md

 * PwD Programmes (i.e., Play-Ability, Yes!
 I Can), covering various sports such as football, swimming, basketball, tennis, badminton and others

-* Supporting outreach events hosted by SportCares and our community partners
+* Supporting outreach events hosted by SportCares and/or our community partners

 * Relief coaching